ElisaCastelli/HarmonicTensionVisualizer/README.md

 First of all, this project does not intend to analyze faultlessly every possible chord progression given by the user.
 Instead, we tried to build a versatile algorithm that works well with progressions with a small amount of "harmonic alterations" (that will be discussed below).
 The main function, contained in `harmonicAnalysis.js`, is executed every time the PLAY button is clicked.
 It can be dividen in 4 parts:
-#### Phase 1: select keys with highest number of compatible chords
+#### Phase 1: estimate possible keys
+This function receives an array of `Chord` objects, inserted by the user with the [piano Roll]() For each chord contained in the progression given by the user, create a temporary Key with every possible scale (Just modes of Ionian scale)
 ...
-#### Phase 2: choose the key with highest number of correct chords before the first wrong one
-...
-#### Phase 3: analyze each "wrong" chord, based on the chosen key, with different options
+#### Phase 2: for each selected key, analyze each "wrong" chord, with different options
 ![alt text](./img/main_algorithm_example.png)
 ...
-#### Phase 4: assign tension to each chord
+#### Phase 3: assign tension to each chord
 ...

 ## Surge